xpe/rs-uttt/README.md

 # rs-uttt

+This Rust program as contains two major parts:

-This is a minimax solver (with pruning) of Ultimate Tic Tac Toe (UTTT) written in Rust.
+* The game rules for Ultimate Tic Tac Toe (UTTT).
+* A minimax solver (with pruning).

 ## About UTTT